FortechRomania/js-team-showcase/how-we-work/project-setup.md

 We don't have a strong preference for one testing tool, but recently `Jest` has gained a lot of attention.
 We added it on multiple projects because of the easy setup behind it and because you get all the tools in one pack.

 #### ESLint
 We have a common `eslint` config for all projects, with a specific flavor for `React` which supports `JSX` and other `React` specific rules.
-You can read more about our choices [here](https://github.com/FortechRomania/js-team-showcase/blob/master/how-we-work/coding-guidelines.md).
+You can read more about our choices [on this repository, Coding Guidelines article](https://github.com/FortechRomania/js-team-showcase/blob/master/how-we-work/coding-guidelines.md).
 We run the `eslint` task on precommit hooks to make sure that only the code that respects all the standard rules ends up on the central repo.

 #### Bundlesize
 Finally we want to keep the size of our bundles in control.
 We use `bundlesize` to test against some predefined values from `package.json`.
 Of course these values are subject to change as the project increases in size and complexity, but it's always a good reminder that we need to control the size of the code we ship.